Updated November 2019

 3. Dynamic content

-Dynamic content is content that can be displayed and triggered based on subscriber’s data.
+Dynamic content is content that can be displayed and triggered based on the subscriber’s data.

 For example, email marketers can use gender to determine which type of content to display.
 A popular clothing retailer can segment data to display their men’s spring collection to male subscribers and their women’s spring collection to female subscribers.